o-leolleo/blog/content/blog/getting-started-with-eks-using-terraform-and-the-terraform-aws-modules/index.md

 For the nodes we use EKS managed node groups for simplicity, each of them being an AWS Linux `t3.small` SPOT instance.
 We allow the associated autoscaling group to grow from one up to three nodes.
 This will give us room to test things out without spending too much money.

-_Having a node group, won't automatically scale up the node count based on load, for that we'd need to use the [cluster autoscaler](https://github.com/kubernetes/autoscaler) or [karpenter](https://karpenter.sh/)_.
+_Having a node group, won't automatically scale up the node count based on load, we'd need to use the [cluster autoscaler](https://github.com/kubernetes/autoscaler) or [karpenter](https://karpenter.sh/)_.

 With all the definitions in place, time to create the cluster.

 ## Terraform plan and apply

 My terraform plan output is (partially) shown below.
-The warning is a [known issue within the module](https://github.com/terraform-aws-modules/terraform-aws-eks/issues/2635), due to some updates introduced by the AWS provider in its version v5.0.1
+The warning is a [known issue within the module](https://github.com/terraform-aws-modules/terraform-aws-eks/issues/2635), resulting from updates introduced by the AWS provider in its version v5.0.1

 [![Terraform plan output](terraform-plan.png)](terraform-plan.png)